noeticpenguin/ngForce/README.md

 ### Constant - sitePrefix

-When loading templates which are a Visualforce page use this constant to create the correct relative path.
+When loading templates which are Visualforce pages use the 'ngForceConfig.sitePrefix' constant to create the correct relative path.
 Normally, pages are loaded using '/apex' prefix, however when loading within a Salesforce site a different prefix maybe in use.
 For example, if the Salesforce site is named 'mySite' then the prefix will be '/mySite'.

 #### Example usage
 This is an example of how to use the 'sitePrefix' property.